Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Dataset Collection

-We select intermodal candidates $C2V$ based on the ratings assigned to pairs in $V2V$ and $C2C$.
-In this case, we primarily seek positive associations to identify really challenging cross-modal examples as well as likely positive associations that were not explicitly indicated in the dataset (such as those identified by the annotators in \newcite{ilharco2019large}).

-We rank all items in $C2C$ and $V2V$ based on their average STS and SIS scores, respectively; then half of the $C2V$ pairs are selected based on $C2C$ rankings and the other half by $V2V$ rankings (skipping pairs already selected from $C2C$).
-Additionally, we select all existing pairs for annotation (25k in validation and 25k in test) to obtain image-text similarity ratings for the known items.
+\paragraph{Intermodality} We select caption-image candidates $C2I$ based on human ratings for $I2I$ and $C2C$ pairs.
+We mainly seek new positive matches like those identified by annotators in \citet{Ilharco2019LargescaleRL}.
+For each $I2I$ pair $(i_j,i_k)$, a $C2I$ pair $(c_k,i_j)$ is generated, where $c_k$ is a MS-COCO caption for $i_k$.
+We generate pairs from $C2C$ similarly.
+Half of the $C2I$ pairs are selected based on $C2C$ ranks and the other half by $I2I$ ranks (skipping pairs already selected from $C2C$).
+Finally, all MS-COCO pairs (25k in validation and 25k in test) are selected to obtain caption-image similarity ratings for the known items.

-As with SIS, we extend STS to define Semantic Image-Text Similarity (SITS, Table \ref{sits_rating_criteria}).
-Raters provide a continuous score from 0 to 5 using an interface similar to that described for STS and SIS.
-Each $C2V$ pair is score by five raters, and the averaged is used as the final SITS score.
+We extend STS to define Semantic Image-Text Similarity (SITS).
+Raters provide a continuous score from 0 to 5 using an interface similar to that for STS and SIS.
+Each $C2I$ pair receives five ratings; the average is used as the final SITS score.